ruohoruotsi/awesome-music-production/readme.md

 - [Jamwithchrome] - Play music live with your friends online.
 - [Keithwhor.com/music] - Musical Keyboard - JS Dynamic Audio Synth.
 - [Klangmeister] - Live coding environment for the browser.
+- [Klank] - Sound and animation in the browser using PureScript.
 - [Landr] - Automatic audio mastering.
 - [Lissajous] - A tool for programmatic audio performance in the browser.
 - [Loopjs] - Live Electronic Music Performance Software.